 Oily foul smelling bowel movements and weight loss may be seen in the advanced stages of chronic pancreatitis.
 It indicates that the pancreatic tissue that is actively functional for your digestion is very less.

 Patients may also develop diabetes due to the loss of pancreatic tissue and may need insulin to maintain a good blood sugar control.

 Another complication of chronic pancreatitis is pseudocyst formation.
 Due to persistent blockage and increased pressure in the pancreatic duct, there is a leakage of pancreatic juice from the duct.
-Leading to damage to the surrounding area and formation of an infected cystic like structure.
+Leading to damage to the surrounding area and the formation of an infected cystic-like structure.